Pumpkin Spice Marshmallows

-Meantime, let me tell ya about these homemade light and spongy Pumpkin Spice Marshmallows that literally melt in your mouth.
-They have just the perfect touch of spice to give them a mild pumpkin taste and you won’t believe you ever ate those store-bought marshmallows.
+These homemade light and spongy Pumpkin Spice Marshmallows have just the perfect touch of spice to give them a mild pumpkin taste and you won’t believe you ever ate those store-bought marshmallows.
+Plus, once you make them you’ll be wanting to make them in lots of flavors!

 - They are easy to make.
 Once you make your first batch you’ll be wanting to make more.